-Additional contracts are currently under discussion for a further 0.7-1.0 mmscf/d of industrial sales and a number of our customers are considering expanding their existing facilities.
-To meet this demand and ensure security of supply, the Company plans to expand the capacity of the existing distribution system by installing an additional pressure reduction station at a cost of approximately US\$2.5 million.
-This work is scheduled to begin in the second half of 2006.
+Contracts are currently under discussion to supply 1.0 mmscf/d of new industrial sales and a number of EastCoast's customers are considering expanding their existing facilities.
+The Company will connect the new customers during the latter half of 2007 with an 8-kilometer extension to the north of Dar es Salaam at an estimated cost of US\$2.2 million.
+To meet the expanding industrial demand and ensure security of supply for our existing customers, the Company plans to expand the capacity of the existing distribution system by installing an additional pressure reduction station and 8 kilometers of distribution pipeline at a cost of approximately US\$2.2 million.
+This work is scheduled to begin in Q1 2007.